Ubercart Affiliate v2 Drupal Module

 Creating the Affiliate Role and Initial Members

-In order to add affiliates to your marketing program, you must create a role, which in our example we will name "affiliate".
+In order to add affiliates to your marketing program, you must create a role, which in this example I will name "affiliate".
 To do that, go to People > Permissions > Roles.

 The next step is to set the appropriate permissions for the affiliates and for managing them.
 At People > Permissions, in the "Ubercart Affiliate v2" section, there are three permissions.
 For the first one, "Act as an Affiliate", enable the new "affiliate" role.
 For the other two permissions — "Adjust User Commissions" and "Administer Affiliates" — enable them for whatever administrative role you had planned to perform affiliate management.

 Existing users can now be made affiliates who will be at the top of any upline.
-We will create an example user, named "upline_affiliate", and assign to it the "affiliate" role.
+I will create an example user, named "upline_affiliate", and assign to it the "affiliate" role.

 The affiliate role, like any other role, can be assigned to user/1.
 Thus developers may be confused by the statement in the README.txt file (for the Ubercart Affiliate v2 module) that "The admin (user uid: 1) can't be an affiliate".
 What this means is that the superuser, even when given an affiliate role, has no affiliate referral capabilities, even though he can certainly see all of the affiliate data (as with any other module).